kdoan93/Hackathon-Summer-2024/README.md

 ---

-### Potential Blockers
-1. **Data Accuracy:** Ensuring the calorie tracking and recommendations are accurate.
-2. **User Compliance:** Encouraging users to consistently log their meals and follow recommendations.
-3. **Integration with Other Apps:** Difficulty in integrating with other health and fitness apps for a comprehensive view.

----

-### Legal Concerns
-1. **Privacy Laws:** Compliance with data protection regulations regarding health information.
-2. **Liability:** Potential legal issues if users follow the dietary advice and experience negative health effects.

----

 ### Conclusion
 The AI-powered calorie tracker promotes healthier eating habits and helps users achieve their health goals by providing accurate calorie tracking and personalized dietary recommendations.